 Duke's East Asian Studies program offers comprehensive coverage of East Asian politics, societies, history, and cultures, with particular strengths in literature; modern history; comparative history and culture; anthropology; film, media and visual studies; comparative studies of capitalism; and religious studies.
 Research on East Asia at Duke is supported by extensive library holdings managed by subject librarians for China, Japan and Korea.
 Duke also has close ties with Asian Studies faculty at the University of North Carolina at Chapel Hill (UNC), and students can receive credit for courses at either institution.

 The MA in East Asian studies provides rigorous interdisciplinary training for students seeking careers in academia or professional fields that require regional specialization.
 The program introduces key area studies methodologies while providing flexibility for students to specialize in specific modes of inquiry (students with a specific interest in humanities should consider applying to the Critical Asian Humanities program).
 MA students have the benefit of developing individual research projects through working closely with a faculty advisor.
-The culmination of the degree results in a substantial and original academic work as well as competency in at least one regional language.
+The culmination of the degree results in a substantial and original academic work, either in the form of an MA thesis or two revised research papers, as well as competency in at least one regional language.

 Being a Duke Student

 As a student at Duke you will have unfettered access to all the resources of one of the nation’s most prestigious universities consistently ranked in the top ten.
 The university attracts some of the most renowned performers, speakers, public intellectuals and leaders to campus each year.
 Duke students have opportunities to participate in collaborative research, develop professionally, experience campus culture, enhance their wellness and tap into a global alumni network.